 Box Ships are Booming

-VesselsValue has just added Containers to the list of vessels covered by their Trade module.
-This means that users can now analyse cargo mile demand and see underlying vessel journeys and stoppages for the global fleet of Containerships.
+We’ve just added Containers to the list of vessels covered by our Trade module.
+This means you can now analyse cargo mile demand and see underlying vessel journeys and stoppages for the global fleet of Containerships.

-Adrian Economakis, COO, looks at key data to determine which are the most attractive segments for owners and investors, and where the market as a whole, as well as values may be going in the next few years.
+Our COO, Adrian Economakis, looks at key data to determine which are the most attractive segments for owners and investors, and where the market as a whole, as well as values may be going in the next few years.

 “Our Container trade service provides a data driven approach to understanding Containership demand, updated in real time and derived from individual vessel journeys.
 Combine with supply analysis and you have a deep insight into the fundamentals of the different Container segments”

 The Containership market has been showing some significant gains across both earnings and values, particularly in the Post Panamax and New Panamax segments.